derbyjs/derby/index.md

 ## Creating stores

-The default server produced by the Derby project generator will create a store associated with an app.
-Derby will then use that store to create models when invoking app routes.A
+The default server produced by the Derby project generator will create a store and add a modelMiddleware to the Express server before any app routers.
+The modelMiddleware adds a `req.getModel()` function which can be called to create or get a model (if one was already created) for a given request.

-> ### `store = `app.createStore` ( options )`
-> ### `store = `derby.createStore` ( apps..., options )`
+> ### `store = `derby.createStore` ( options )`
 >
 > **options:** An object that configures the store
 >
 > **store:** Returns a Racer store object
->
-> **apps:** The `derby.createStore()` method accepts one or more Derby applications as arguments.
-Each of these apps is associated with the created store.

 Typically, a project will have only one store, even if it has multiple apps.
-It is possible to have multiple stores, though an app can only be associated with one store.
+It is possible to have multiple stores, though a given page can only have one model, and a model is associated with one store.

 ### Configuration options